 if (plugin instanceof mgks.os.swv.plugins.ToastPlugin toastPlugin) {

-// Show toast with default duration (set via config)
+// Show a toast with the default duration

 toastPlugin.showToast("Hello from Native!");